reenboog/qwasm/readme.md

 // INFO: the backend would need to check, if god already exists, for sure when an admin signs up

-// FIXME: if revoking through re-encryption (asym keys to be introduced then), whole subtree would be required + locking on the backend
+// FIXME: if revoking through re-encryption (asym keys to be introduced then), whole subtree would be required + locking on the backend (same as sym reencryption?)

 return `205`/`207`/`303` when access level/hierarchy is outdated?
 Or force refetch?